Bogoliubov excitations driven by thermal lattice phonons in a quantum fluid of light: Theory

 \subsection{Bogoliubov theory}

-\textit{Mean-field equation for the condensate.--} We first derive the mean-field steady-state of the resonantly driven system.
+\textit{Mean-field equation for the condensate.--} We first need to determine the mean-field steady-state of the system.
 Writing the Heisenberg equations of motion for the cavity photons and excitons at the laser wavevector ${\bf q}_p$, and setting, as per the mean-field approximation, $\langle \hat b_{{\bf q}_p}\rangle=\psi_x $ and $\langle \hat a_{{\bf q}_p} \rangle = \psi_c$, we find the steady-state equations:

 and:

 where $n_{x,c}=|\psi_{x,c}|^2$ are the excitonic and photonic densities and from here on the excitonic and photonic frequencies are shifted by the laser frequency $\omega_{\rm las}$.
 For details on the full solution to Eqs.~(\ref{eq_Itp1}-\ref{eq_Itp2}) see Appendix~\ref{app-meanfield}.